EvanHahn/evanhahn-dot-com/_posts/2014-07-29-express-static-deep-dive.md

 If you're pretty sure resources won't be updated for an amount of time, I'd recommend adding a max-age to your files.
 There are asset helpers that modify the filenames so that browsers don't cache old assets; I won't cover those here, but things like [connect-assets](https://github.com/adunkman/connect-assets) can help with this.

-Personally, I find max-age to be *slightly* less performant but much less developer headache.
+Personally, I usually omit max-age.
+Leaving it out is *slightly* less performant but much less developer headache.
 Once again: your call!

 The index
 =========